Arjun140205/Unheard-Voices/README.md

 - **No Surveillance, No Subterfuge:** We eschew analytics, eschew commodification, and abjure the pursuit of virality.
 - **Gentle Stewardship:** Moderation is exercised with a velvet glove—firm yet compassionate—to preserve the sanctity of this space.

-> Should your heart yearn to speak, or simply to repose, you shall find sanctuary here.

 ---